-Among his past highlights are the Count Robinson in Il Matrimonio segreto by Cimarosa at the Opéra National de Lorraine and Idreno in Haydn’s Armida at the Theater an der Wien.
-He was Astolfo in Vivaldi’s Orlando furioso at La Fenice in a production conducted by Diego Fasolis and staged by Fabio Ceresa.
+Among his past highlights are the Count Robinson in Il Matrimonio segreto by Cimarosa at the Opéra National de Lorraine, Clistene in Vivaldi’s Olimpiade under Jean-Christophe Spinosi at both the Théâtre des Champs-Elysées and Theater an der Wien, and Astolfo in Orlando furioso by the same composer at La Fenice in a production conducted by Diego Fasolis and staged by Fabio Ceresa.